Why Does My Butternut Squash Soup Taste Bitter? Tips to Fix & Prevent

 1. Using Old or Bitter Spices

 Spices lose their effectiveness over time, and they can become bitter.
-Be sure to make sure you are checking the quality of your spices prior to making use of them.
+Be sure to make sure you are checking the quality of your spices before making use of them.
 Spices that are older than a year might not perform as you would expect.

 2. Importance of Fresh, Quality Stock